timokroeger/data-collector/README.md

         -V, --version    Prints version information

     OPTIONS:
-        -c, --config <FILE>       Sets a custom config file [default: datacollector.toml] --logfile <FILE>      Sets a custom log file --loglevel <LEVEL>    Sets the logging level [default: warn] [possible values: off, error, warn, info, debug, trace]
+        -c, --config <FILE>       Sets a custom config file [default: config.toml] --logfile <FILE>      Sets a custom log file --loglevel <LEVEL>    Sets the logging level [default: warn] [possible values: off, error, warn, info, debug, trace]

 ## Configuration

-By default configuration is loaded from `datacollector.toml` in the current directory.
+By default configuration is loaded from `config.toml` in the current directory.
 The configuration file can be overwritten with the `--config <FILE>` flag.
 An example configuration file is provided in this repository.